Hoyasumii/avengers-endgame/README.md

 THANOS (Memory): Gone.
 Reduced to atoms.

-BRUCE (Memory): You used them two days ag
+BRUCE (Memory): You used them two days ago